 Internships: Internships combine classroom theory with a structured, supervised work experience.
 CORE helps students in all aspects of internships, from helping with site placement to providing a supervised work experience.
 To register an internship, meet with your Career Coach in CORE, which can be done through Handshake.

 Study abroad: Augustana College offers an array of domestic and international study opportunities.
 These experiences are designed to be a part of a general liberal arts education and are not limited to regional language or cultural specialists.
-Programs range from two to 10 weeks in many different locations.
+Programs range from two weeks to a full semester in many different locations.
 International and Off-Campus Programs provides support and information about Augustana and non-Augustana study-abroad programs.
 Students should check with the financial assistance office regarding eligibility for financial assistance for international study programs approved by Augustana.

 Note: Participation in international study programs is on a select basis, and is available to a limited number of students.
 By nature these programs allow students a large degree of independence with less supervision than on campus.
 The college may therefore deny participation to students with a history of disciplinary issues or needs that cannot be adequately accommodated abroad.